dylantodd/dylantodd.github.io/README.md

 Visit my [LinkedIn](https://www.linkedin.com/in/dylan-todd/).
 ___

-In my free time, I enjoy programming software that I beleive will make the world more
+In my free time, I enjoy programming software that I believe will make the world more
 safe and secure.
 I have been trained in Economics from the University of Wyoming, and
 utilize that knowledge in my attempts to tackle big data questions.